MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-multimap-class.md

 ### <a name="remarks"></a>Açıklamalar

-Şablon parametresi için bir eş anlamlı türüdür `Hash`.
+Şablon parametresi için bir eşanlamlı türüdür `Hash`.

 ### <a name="example"></a>Örnek